 SPA481 Internship in Spanish or Cross-Cultural Experience Guatemala.
 3 credits.

 Students choosing an internship in their major department must make arrangements with their advisor and department.
 An off-campus, cross-cultural experience will expand Spanish communication knowledge and skills.
 Students choose to work at a ministry site that offers hands-on experience in a field of interest.
 Students International staff members closely mentor students at each site, which are located in neighboring villages.
 A faculty member guides students in connecting their work at their sites with their understanding they are gaining about holistic ministry.

-SOC330G Sociology of Third World Economic Development 3 credits
+SCS/SOC330G Sociology of Third World Economic Development.
+3 credits.

 Students live and take meals with Guatemalan families throughout the semester.
 The homestays (in Antigua and the rural village of Magdalena) provide an excellent opportunity to practice Spanish with native speakers and to experience life with Guatemalan families.